 Most Aluminium profiles have a Polamide thermal break that achieves significantly improved thermal insulation and reduced u-values therefore complying with building regulations Part L.

-Aluminium windows and doors are painted using a polyester powder coated finish that is baked on to give a tough and resiliant paint finish that won’t fade or flake off and there are hundreds of RAL colours to choose from.
+Aluminium windows and doors are painted using a polyester powder coated finish that is baked on to give a tough and resilient paint finish that won’t fade or flake off and there are hundreds of RAL colours to choose from.
 Aluminium may also be specified to have a woodgrain foil finish.

 Arguably the most sustainable material to use for your windows and doors because it is very recyclable and the recycled Aluminium process uses only 5% of the energy used to create the original Aluminium product making it generally known as the world’s most sustainable building material.